Infratab/frontend-challenge-2/README.md

   Add a reminder which accepts the date-time, message and phone_number.

-  Both date-time and message are required fields but phone number is not required field.
+  Both date-time and message are required fields but phone number is an optional field.
 If you provide the phone number while adding the reminder then reminder will be sent as SMS to phone number, if not it will send the mail to the signed in email.

 ##### 4. Edit reminder
-  User can edit date-time, phone_number, message.
-Saving those changes will update the reminder, cancel will revert back the changes.
+  User can edit date-time, phone_number, message of `Upcoming reminders`.

   <img width="700" alt="mockup-3 edit upcoming reminder" src="https://cloud.githubusercontent.com/assets/12729226/16512749/6f32095c-3f7c-11e6-9a51-9ab788516a5d.png">

-  User can edit completed reminders also.
-Editing reminder functionality should work for both active and completed reminders.
-As soon as user edits the date-time of completed reminder to upcoming date-time, that reminder should be moved to active list of reminders.
+  User can repeat any reminder by clicking on `Remind again` button.
+On click of `Remind again` button, that reminder details has to be filled in `Add reminder` section, So that user can add that reminder again.

 ##### 6. Remove reminder